10th Locarno Academy

 A hundred promising young talents from all over the world are selected and invited to participate in one of the Locarno Summer Academy’s five initiatives: Filmmakers Academy, Critics Academy, Industry Academy, Documentary Summer School and Cinema&Gioventù.
 The program offers a range of training options, spanning from general film education, training in film criticism for young journalists, to workshops for the upcoming generation of industry professionals and emerging directors working on their first film.

-ry Academy (1 – 7 August) is an initiative of the Industry Office of Locarno Festival taking place in the context of the Locarno Academy and Locarno Pro.
+Industry Academy (7 – 13 August) is an initiative of the Industry Office of Locarno Festival taking place in the context of the Locarno Academy and Locarno Pro.
 Since its first edition, the Industry Academy has gathered young professionals several countries (Switzerland, Austria, Belgium, France, Hungary, Italy, Lithuania, Mexico, Poland, Sweden, United-Kingdom, USA and Spain), offering each year the ten participants an intensive six-day workshop during the Festival.

 Keeping its strong European and international dimension, the Academy gives a unique chance to the young generation to have a better grasp of the industry world and its challenges, get connected with professionals such as distributors, heads of acquisitions, marketing specialists, senior programmers, sales agent, exhibitors but also producers and representatives of funds and films institutes, as well as those attending the other academies such as the Filmmakers’ and Critics’.

-The 18th edition of the Documentary Summer School (6 – 10 August), is organized by the Università della Svizzera italiana and the Locarno Festival in collaboration with the Semaine de la Critique, and involves twenty-five university students from film, television and communications departments all over the world.
+The 18th edition of the Documentary Summer School, is organized by the Università della Svizzera italiana and the Locarno Film Festival in collaboration with the Semaine de la Critique, and involves twenty-five university students from film, television and communications departments all over the world.
 It covers topical issues in documentary film, from both an academic and practical production perspective.
 A particular attention is dedicated to ethnical issues.

 The Locarno Academy enjoys the support of the Fondation Assistance Internationale - FAI, the Else v.
 Sick Stiftung and the Volkart Stiftung.